IGNF/myria3d/docs/source/tutorials/make_predictions.md

 By default, the predicted classification is stored in a new PRedictedClassification format, which is not a config parameter at the moment.
 The probability [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)) is also stored, as a proxy for prediction uncertainty.

 What one can control is for which classes to save the probabilities.
-This is achieved with a `predict.probas_to_save` config parameter, which can be either the `all` keyword (to save probabilities for all classes) or a list of specific classes (e.g. `predict.probas_to_save=[building,vegetation]` - notice the absence of space between class name).
+This is achieved with a `predict.probas_to_save` config parameter, which can be either the `all` keyword (to save probabilities for all classes) or a list of specific classes (e.g. `predict.probas_to_save=[building,vegetation]` - notice the absence of space between class names).

 ### Receptive field overlap at inference time